 Email Security Gateways

 Email security gateways (ESG) are servers that safeguard your internal email server.
 These servers act as gateways through which all incoming and outgoing emails go through.

 A secure ESG monitors your received and sent emails and prevents unauthorized emails such as spam, phishing, or malware.
 Your sent emails are scanned to ensure no compromising data leaves your network and all sensitive data is encrypted so that it cannot be read.

 The advancement in technology has also led to advanced weapons of attack.
-You will, therefore, require more than the traditional network protection tools such as firewalls.
+You will, therefore, require more than traditional network protection tools such as firewalls.
 Incorporate the above tools into your system and also exercise caution when clicking on attachments and links, and you will be fully protected from cyberattacks.

 In this article, we’ve talked about what a firewall is, what it can protect users from, and threats there are that cannot be protected by Firewalls alone.
 The advancement in technology has also led to advanced weapons of attack.

-You will therefore require more than the traditional network protection tools such as firewalls.
+You will therefore require more than traditional network protection tools such as firewalls.
 Incorporate the above tools, including antivirus and antimalware software, VPNs, and ESGs, into your system and also exercise caution when clicking on attachments and links, and you will be fully protected from cyberattacks.

 Thank you for reading my blog.